mierau/gamekid/README.md

 # Gamekid
 A community built Game Boy emulator for [Playdate](https://play.date).
 The emulator backend is provided by the equally teeny [PeanutGB](https://github.com/deltabeard/Peanut-GB).
+This is still very much a work in progress.
+FPS is not yet where we want it to be but it'll get there in time.
+Join in, help us out! :)

 ## Install
 1. [Download](https://github.com/mierau/gamekid/releases/) the latest version of Gamekid.